nv-morpheus/morpheus-experimental/ids-detection/README.md

 * No

 ### Describe physical safety impact (if present).
-* Not Applicable
+* None

 ### Was model and dataset assessed for vulnerability for potential form of attack?
 * No
 ### Name applications for the model.
-* Typically used to identify abnormality out of Netflow activities
+* Typically used to test identify abnormality out of Netflow activities
 ### Name use case restrictions for the model.
-* The model is trained in the format of CIC dataset schema, however LODA is generic anomaly detector and can be used for any type of numeric dataset.
+* The model is trained in the format of CICIDS dataset schema, the model might not be suitable for other applications.
 ### Has this been verified to have met prescribed quality standards?
 * No